Linda Wolf: 1970 – Joe Cocker: Mad Dogs & Englishmen tour

 The music documentary Joe Cocker: Mad Dogs & Englishmen was released in 1971 and credited Wolf for her tour photography.

-Wolf authored Joe Cocker: Mad Dogs & Englishmen: A Memory Book, which included over 150 new photographs, quotes and stories from alumni.
+She wrote Joe Cocker: Mad Dogs & Englishmen: A Memory Book, which included over 150 new photographs, quotes and stories from alumni.
 It was released in 2015 at the Lockn' Festival.

 On September 11, 2015, Wolf joined the Tedeschi Trucks Band & Friends and alumni from the 1970 Mad Dogs & Englishmen Tour, as the official photographer, and sang in the encore with the Space Choir, for a tribute concert to honor Joe Cocker and the Mad Dogs and Englishmen music.
 Participating alumni included Leon Russell, Rita Coolidge, Claudia Lennear, Chris Stainton, and Pamela Polland.

-Cocker died on December 22, 2014, and Wolf's photographs were used in articles written about his life and music legacy by the Associated Press.
+Cocker died on December 22, 2014, and Wolf's photographs were used in Associated Press articles written about his life and music legacy.

-2020 - Tribute: Cocker Power
+2020 – Tribute: Cocker Power

 On April 28, 2020, Insight Editions released Tribute: Cocker Power, a 335-page coffee table book featuring Wolf's documentary photos, tour alumni stories, and vignettes from the Joe Cocker: Mad Dogs & Englishmen Tour and the 2015 tribute concert at the Lockn' Festival led by the Tedeschi Trucks Band with Leon Russell and original tour alumni.
 The book, which received favorable reviews, was released on the 50th anniversary of the tour.
 It includes contributions from over one hundred musicians and crew members, including Denny Cordell, Leon Russell, Chris Stainton, Rita Coolidge, Claudia Lennear, Derek Trucks, Susan Tedeschi, and Warren Haynes.